CrunchyData/postgres-operator/docs/content/tutorial/update-cluster.md

 ## Applying Other Component Updates

 There are other components that go into a PGO Postgres cluster.
-These include pgBackRest, pgBouncer and others.
+These include pgBackRest, PgBouncer and others.
 Each one of these components has its own image: for example, you can find a reference to the pgBackRest image in the `spec.archive.pgbackrest.image` attribute.

 Applying software updates for the other components in a Postgres cluster works similarly to the above.
-As pgBackRest and pgBouncer are Kubernetes [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), Kubernetes will help manage the rolling update to minimize disruption.
+As pgBackRest and PgBouncer are Kubernetes [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), Kubernetes will help manage the rolling update to minimize disruption.

 ## Next Steps